 There are some teachers you never forget.
-Whether they mentored you in your pet subject or helped you on your way to university, positive relationships with our educators stick with us.
+Whether they mentored you in your favorite subject or helped you on your way to university, positive relationships with our educators stick with us.
 For many of us, these experiences are why we got into teaching in the first place.

 Why are positive student-teacher relationships so important?